andreagiassi/microservice-rbac-user-management/README.md

 * Spring Boot REST apis: that exposing the services
 * MySql 8.0 database: that is storing/retrieving the information

+The code has been tested using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

 #### Spring Boot Microservice
 The microservice code is based on Java 8 and the popular Spring Boot 2 framework.